StanislawStarosta/population-bi-olap-eurostat/README.md

 ---

+## 📊 Data Source

+The project is based on official Eurostat demographic data.

+Main dataset used:
+- `lfst_hhacwnc__custom_19582684_linear_2_0.csv`

+This dataset contains structured statistical information about the adult population in EU countries and serves as the foundation for the entire BI pipeline.

+---

 ## 🧰 Technologies Used

 - SQL Server Integration Services (SSIS)
 - SQL Server (Data Warehouse)
-- OLAP modeling
+- OLAP modeling (SSAS)
-- Power BI
+- Power BI (SSRS reporting layer)
 - DAX (Data Analysis Expressions)
 - Eurostat datasets